SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ![](media/deep-links-self-serve/deep-links-branch-link1.png)

 Here are the steps to get your app running with Branch and SparkPost.
 Your source of help during this process is the Branch online documentation and support system.
-The first steps are independent of email provider, and are done with your Branch account, code development enviroment, and Branch SDK.
+The first steps are independent of email provider, and are done with your Branch account, code development environment, and Branch SDK.

 1. Download and integrate the Branch SDK into your apps ([iOS](https://help.branch.io/developers-hub/docs/ios-sdk-overview), [Android](https://help.branch.io/developers-hub/docs/android-sdk-overview)).
 Ensure your app has the expected code for receiving incoming events from the Branch SDK.
 Ensure your app is configured with your Branch account settings.
 Ensure your Branch account is configured with your app ID & Bundle ID.
 1. Create a test message containing your `xyz.app.link` on your test device (e.g. using iMessage or email) and check that your app opens and receives the event.
 It may be helpful to print received event parameters to the console during development.